HOME

 This would be noted on a certificate attached to the patent image on the USPTO database, usually as the last page in the image file.

 On rare occasions, issued patents are withdrawn from issue on the order of the Commissioner of Patents.
-In these cases, the patents are usually not available on the USPTO database (but sometimes they are on other databases, such as the EPO's Espacenet or the commercial Delphion system).
+In these cases, the patents are usually not available on the USPTO database (but sometimes they are on other databases, such as the EPO's Espacenet, Google Patents or the for-pay systems).

 Utility Patents: There are maintenance fees due at 3.5 years, 7.5 years and 11.5 years from the date of issue.
 The "payment window" opens six months before the due date (that is, 3, 7 or 11 years after issue - earlier payments are not accepted), and closes one year later (that is, 4, 8 or 12 years after issue).
 If the fee is paid during the "grace period" of six months after the due date ("Surcharge Date"), a surcharge is added.
 If the maintenance fees are not paid before the window closes, the patent expires as of the end of the grace period.